Generalised second law beyond the semiclassical regime: Introduction

-With this in mind, an alternative way to describe the semiclassical regime for the GSL invoked in~\cite{Faulkner:2024gst} is that it applies when the fluctuations of the fields outside the horizon are suppressed relative to fluctuations of $A_\infty$ (in Planck units), since $A_\infty$ is conjugate to the boost time.
-But whether this holds can change over the course of the horizon's evolution.
-For instance, suppose we start off in the semiclassical regime, and then some matter falls into the horizon which is very highly entangled with some other matter remaining outside the horizon.
-This would cause the fluctuations of the fields outside the horizon to increase; in an extreme case, they would now fluctuate more than $A_\infty$, and thus we would have left the semiclassical regime.
-Subsequently, the other matter could fall in, reducing the field fluctuations back to their former value, and so returning us to the semiclassical regime.\footnote{In more detail, the semiclassical regime requires fluctuations of $A_\infty$ to be much greater than fluctuations of the \emph{boost energy} of the degrees of freedom outside the horizon.
-We therefore take the two clumps of matter to be in a state with negligible fluctuations of their total boost energy, but large fluctuations of their individual boost energies.
-Such a state must be highly entangled.} This is depicted in Figure~\ref{Figure: leaving and entering semiclassical regime}.
-The traditional GSL cannot be applied to processes like these, because it involves the entropy $S_{\text{out}}$ of local fields, and so as discussed above only makes sense semiclassically.\footnote{Another process worth mentioning is that of black hole evaporation.
+where each $\ket{\lambda}$ is a boost eigenstate, and the sum is done over a very large range of boost eigenvalues $\lambda$.
+This entanglement would cause the fluctuations of $H_{\text{boost}}$ to increase after $m$ has fallen in; in an extreme case, it would now fluctuate more than $A_\infty/4G_{\text{N}}$, and thus we would have left the semiclassical regime.
+Subsequently, the other matter could fall in, purifying the entanglement, reducing the $H_{\text{boost}}$ fluctuations back to their former value, and so returning us to the semiclassical regime.
+This is depicted in Figure~\ref{Figure: leaving and entering semiclassical regime}.
+The traditional GSL cannot be applied in a gauge-invariant way to processes like these, because it involves the entropy $S_{\text{out}}$ of local fields, and so as discussed above only makes sense semiclassically.\footnote{To be clear, it is not necessarily the case that this process is \emph{inconsistent} with the traditional GSL.
+Indeed, if one assumes that the matter $m$ and $m'$ obeys the quantum null energy condition (QNEC) or quantum focussing conjecture (QFC)~\cite{Bousso:2015mna,Bousso:2015wca}, then this process \emph{does} satisfy the traditional GSL.
+The issue we are raising here is that a rigorously gauge-invariant derivation of the GSL has so far been lacking for this kind of process, precisely due to the violation of $\Delta A^\infty /4G_{\text{N}}\gg\Delta H_{\text{boost}}$.
+The QNEC and QFC are (quasi)local conditions, and hence (beyond a semiclassical regime) are subject to the same gauge ambiguities as local observables in gravity, as noted at the beginning of the paper.
+It would be interesting in future work to investigate gauge-invariant versions of the QNEC and QFC.}\textsuperscript{,}\footnote{Another process worth mentioning is that of black hole evaporation.
 Eventually, the horizon area will go to zero, and so cannot fluctuate at all, suggesting that the semiclassical approximation will be rendered invalid.
 But this is naturally a somewhat more speculative scenario than the example depicted in Figure~\ref{Figure: leaving and entering semiclassical regime}, since it will be significantly influenced by non-perturbative effects, and thus goes beyond the scope of this paper.}